carpentries-incubator/geospatial-python/episodes/06-raster-intro.md

 In case you would like to work with raster data for this lesson without downloading data on-the-fly, you can download the raster data using this [link](https://figshare.com/ndownloader/files/36028100).
 Save the `geospatial-python-raster-dataset.tar.gz` file in your current working directory, and extract the archive file by double-clicking on it or by running the following command in your terminal `tar -zxvf geospatial-python-raster-dataset.tar.gz`.

-*[comment mdk]: update zip file [link](https://figshare.com/ndownloader/files/36028100)* If you use choose to download the data you can skip the following part and continue at chapter XXXX.
+If you use choose to download the data you can skip the following part and continue with

+**Load a Raster and View Attributes**.

 When you use the `rhodes_sentinel-2.json` you will remember that this file contains information on where and how to access the target images from a remote repository.
 To load the saved search results as an `Item` list we will use [`pystac.ItemCollection.from_file()`](https://pystac.readthedocs.io/en/stable/api/item_collection.html).
 Through this, we are instructing Python to use the `from_file` method of the `ItemCollection` class in the `pystac` module to load data from a specified JSON file.